He or she will have periodical personal counseling time with our staff members and Pastors.

 No; this program is absolutely drug free.
 Any medical condition should be reported and discussed with our staff before the resident arrives to check if his/her condition is eligible for admittance.

-It is very important he/she brings the blood test results for HIV/AIDS, Hepatitis A, Hepatitis B and Hepatitis C, and tuberculosis.
+It is very important he/she brings the blood test results for HIV/AIDS, Hepatitis A, Hepatitis B and Hepatitis C; tuberculosis and VDRL (syphilis).
 If she is a woman, she needs to bring the results of a pregnancy test.
 We regret not being able to receive persons who are HIV positive or have AIDS; we lack the infrastructure for their proper care.

 The cost of his/her program will be of $700 a month for foreigners (and $450 for Hondurans) and he/she will have to bring the first payment with him/her when he/she checks in, plus $20 for Character Building books.
 You can also send some spending money for him/her, because sometimes we take them to the nearby stores for some snacks and sodas, or sometimes there are opportunities in which they will need some money.
 (Also, keep in mind he/she will need to restock his/her personal toiletries, please send enough money for that and be sure to let us know what it is for.)
 We keep the money in the office bank and give it only when it is needed, and it is spent under supervision; we’re not responsible for lost or stolen money that is under the resident’s care.
 Also, if there is any medical expense, you will need to cover it.
 (We suggest a budget of $100 a month for foreigners.)
 Also, one more important thing: he/she needs to bring a round trip airplane ticket with him/her.